-Most of those who have traveled to Dubai will agree that Dubai is a shopping heaven.
+Most of those who have travelled to Dubai will agree that the city is a shopping heaven.
 With hundreds of shopping malls and souks to shop at, Dubai offers both modern and traditional shopping experience.

-The city hosts one of the largest festivals of its kind – Dubai Shopping Festival – each year which attracts a large number of visitors from all over the world.
+The city hosts one of the largest festivals of its kind — the Dubai Shopping Festival — which attracts millions of visitors from all over the world every year.

-There’s probably nothing you can’t buy in Dubai but if you ask me to list ten things you should buy from Dubai, I will suggest you the following items.
+There’s probably nothing you can’t buy in the traditional souks and modern malls spread across the city but if you ask me what to buy from Dubai, I will suggest you the following 10 things.

 1. Perfumes / Oud / Bukhoor

 Since old days, perfumes have been an important part of the Arab world.
-Go anywhere in the Middle East and you will find locals wearing some really nice perfume.
+Walking around Dubai, you are accompanied by some pleasant fragrance in the streets, markets, hotel lobbies etc.

-Dubai has a perfume market where hundreds of shops offer a large number of fragrances to choose from.
+The perfume market of Dubai has hundreds of shops offering large number of fragrances to choose from.
 This includes branded perfumes that you can find in other parts of the world, too.
-If you wish to pleasure yourself with any of those perfume brands at (probably) lower price, Dubai is the place you are looking for.
+If you wish to pleasure yourself with any of those perfume brands at (probably) cheaper price, Dubai is the place you are looking for.

 Dubai is, however, known for its offerings of Arabian Oud and Bukhoor.